pfrankov/git-copy-history/README.md

 - It commits only **hashes from hashes** for exact same timestamps to another repo
 - This another repository has no private information inside but it has perfectly timed commit history
 - It can be shared on GitHub without any restrictions
+- You can even make the repository with history private - and commit history still will be visible (see the last section below)

 ## Installation